Social-Evolution-and-Behavior/anTraX/docs/installation11.md

 In case you have MATLAB installed (i.e. you are not using the compiled binaries), you will need to install the [MATLAB engine for python](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).
 Take care to install this in the same python environment you installed anTraX to.

 You will also need to compile a mex file.
-In the matlab console, do:
+In the matlab console, type:

 ```console
 cd <path-to-anTraX>/matlab
 mex popenr.c
 ```
 If you intend to use anTraX within an interactive MATLAB session (requires an active license), add the repository to your search path.
-In the MATLAB console, do:
+In the MATLAB console, type:

 ```console
 addpath(genpath(<path-to-anTraX>/matlab));